 - A medical provider’s order is not required for these tests.

-- Patient Authorized Direct Access Testing is ONLY available monthly on the 2nd Tuesday of the month.
+- Patient Authorized Direct Access Testing is available monthly BY APPOINTMENT ONLY on the 2nd Tuesday & Wednesday of each month.

 - Drink plenty of water and take medications as usual.
 Recommended 12 hours fasting.
 Patients with diabetes should NOT fast.